 Western Side-blotched Lizard (Uta stansburiana elegans)

 A common lizard that eats small invertebrates.
-Similar looking to the western fence lizard, adults are smaller, and have a gular fold.
+Similar looking to the Great Basin Fence Lizard, adults are smaller, and have a gular fold.

 Great Basin Fence Lizard (Sceloporus occidentalis longipes)

 A common lizard that eats small invertebrates.
-This particular species is a huge benefit to humans because of a protein in its blood that kills the bacterium in ticks that causes Lyme disease.
+This particular species might be a huge benefit to humans because of a suspected protein in its blood that kills the bacterium in ticks that causes Lyme disease.

 California Striped Racer (Coluber lateralis lateralis)